USF-CS514-Fall18/practice/README.md

 ### Hints

-It is recommended you complete the classes in the order specified above:
+It is recommended you complete the classes in the order specified below:

 1. `ConversionHelper`
 2. `MathHelper`